cceremuga/arduino-now-playing/README.md

 Arduino Now Playing is a small project whose goal is to provide source code to developers, enabling them to send "Now Playing" audio player updates to an [Arduino] connected 16x2 character LCD display.

-A handy example Go app runs, grabs metadata, parses it and pushes it over the serial port of your choosing.
+A handy Go console app runs, grabs metadata, parses it and pushes it over the serial port of your choosing.
 Currently supported players are the fantastic [VLC] player via their jSON Web Interface and [Spotify].
 The VLC integration was written with [soma fm] in mind, but would likely apply to other streams / local file play too.
 All you'd need to do is fork the repo and make your updates!

 Included is a sample Arduino C++ sketch which listens via serial port, receives data, splits artist / track into two separate lines and displays via LiquidCrystal.h.
 Scrolling, if the length exceeds your usable display width.